DistributedTeam/Cassandra/README.md

 Run Cassandra on chosen IP address.
 Refer to [Apache Cassandra Documentation v4.0](http://cassandra.apache.org/doc/latest/) for more details.
 The `gradlew` script assumes by default that Cassandra runs on IP address `127.0.0.1`.

-To change default IP address, change `cassandra.ip` in both files `import/project.properties` and `import/project.test.properties`.
+To change default IP address, change `cassandra.ip` in both files `import/project.properties.

 If more than one node is involved, the IP address could be from any one of the nodes.